Pulse detonation engine: Uses

 If both fuel and oxidizer are carried by the vehicle a pulse detonation engine is independent of the atmosphere and it can be used in spaceflight.
 On 26 July 2021 (UTC), Japan's space agency JAXA successfully tested a pulse detonation rocket engine in space on a S-520 sounding rocket flight.
-The upper stage of the rocket used a rotating detonation engine (RDE) as the main engine and a S-shaped pulse detonating engine was used to de-spin the stage after the main engine burn.
+The upper stage of the rocket used a rotating detonation engine (RDE) as the main engine and a S-shaped pulse detonation engine was used to de-spin the stage after the main engine burn.
 PDE operated three times in the flight for a total of 14 cycles.